MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 Offices String False     New York, London, Paris, Munich
 ```

 Creates a Picklist to suggest locations.
 Note the items only need to be enclosed in quotes where they contain spaces or punctuation.
-In this case the type has been left as string, and the choice is manadatory (not suggested).
+In this case the type has been left as string, and list is not suggestions but the only allowed choices.

 ## PARAMETERS

 <!-- #include "./params/forcegroup.md" -->

 ### -IsSuggested
-By default the selection for a control using a picklist must be a value from the list.
-If IsSuggested is set then other values my be entered.
+By default the selection for a control using a PickList must be a value from the list.
+If IsSuggested is set then other values may be entered.

 ```yaml
 Type: SwitchParameter